MrChiff/MrChiff.github.io/index.md

-# CTS 285 Project 1 - Llama Man
+# CTS 285 Project 1 - Llama Woman
 ## Luna the Llama: The Mathematical Saviour of Llamatopia.
 ### Authors: mrchiff and brenda7704